 In addition to the impact on individual children and families, infectious diseases can also have a broader impact on childcare settings and the community as a whole.
 Outbreaks of infectious diseases in childcare settings can result in the closure of facilities and the need for extensive cleaning and disinfection, which can be costly and disruptive.

-What are the Causes of Infection in Childcare?
+What Are the Causes of Infection in Childcare?

 There are several causes of infection in childcare settings.
 Some of the most common causes include:

 One of the main ways infections are spread in childcare settings is through direct contact with an infected person’s bodily fluids or respiratory secretions.
-This can occur when children touch or share toys, food, or other items that have been contaminated with these secretions.
+It can occur when children touch or share toys, food, or other items that have been contaminated with these secretions.

 Some infections, such as influenza, can be spread through airborne transmission, which occurs when an infected person coughs or sneezes, releasing droplets containing the infectious agent into the air, which can then be breathed in by others nearby.

 Infections can also be spread through indirect contact with contaminated surfaces or objects, such as doorknobs or toys.
-This is less common than direct contact, but it is still a possible mode of transmission.
+It is less common than direct contact, but it is still a possible mode of transmission.

 Poor hygiene practices, such as not washing hands after using the bathroom or changing a diaper, can contribute to the spread of infections in childcare settings.